moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/instructions.md

 - Add the source database name exactly as it appears in AWS Athena to the list in `scripts/source_database_name.txt`.
 Ensure it is in alphabetical order for ease of use.
 - Commit and push the changes, then raise a pull request.

-Sources are set to refresh every Sunday & this includes addition of new source databases or updates in existing source databases (like addition or deletion of tables).
-Please contact data modelling team at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) in case any queries.
+The `update-source` workflow is scheduled to run weekly.
+When run it will add any new source databases and refresh all existing source databases.
+Please contact the Data Modelling team at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) if you have any queries.

 Below is an example of using the `source()` function to select from the `contact` table in the `delius_prod` database: